dalbay/Angular-and-NET_Core-Sample-App/README.md

 - Change the design;
   -the width for this form - create a div with a class add-book.
   -put a star next to the fields that are required, like the Title, the Author, and the Description.
-  Go to the CSS file for this HTML file - new-book -> *new-book.component.css*.
+  Go to the CSS file for this HTML file -app -> components -> books -> new-book -> *new-book.component.css*.
   ```CSS
 	.add-book{
 		padding: 0 20% 0 20%;